Offshore vs onshore: Advantages and disadvantages

 Training and onboarding

-Training and onboarding were mentioned above and these two can be costly if a company ever decided to onshore their processes once more.
+Training and onboarding were mentioned above, and these two can be costly if a company ever decides to onshore its processes once more.

-For instance, new hires need to be trained and onboarded before being sent to the production floor.
+For instance, new hires must be trained and onboarded before being sent to the production floor.
 As opposed to their more experienced counterparts, new hires aren’t pulling as much revenue into the company.

 Overhead costs